mestachs/blog/posts/2022-11-21-postgres-command-line.md

 ## Explain plan visualizer

 You have spotted a slow query ?

+If it's orm generated you might to want to reformat it first to understand what is going on https://sqlformat.org/

 You can now run an explain plan !

 ```
 psql $DATABASE_URL -qAtc "EXPLAIN (ANALYZE, BUFFERS, FORMAT JSON) select * from iaso_instance join iaso_form ON iaso_form.id = iaso_instance.form_id where iaso_form.name ilike '%admin%' limit 10" | pbcopy
 ```

-This will generate the explain plan of the query in quotes and copy it in the clipboard (assuming you have [xclip](https://garywoodfine.com/use-pbcopy-on-ubuntu/) and pbcopy alias)
+This will generate the explain plan in json of the query in quotes and copy it in the clipboard (assuming you have [xclip](https://garywoodfine.com/use-pbcopy-on-ubuntu/) and `pbcopy` alias (or a mac))

 Next step is to paste it on this site : https://tatiyants.com/pev/#/plans/new (no server side parsing/rendering, everything is parsed/stored/rendered in your browser)